 If you are more interested in getting out on the water, you can do so thanks to a shallow boat launch available for use to those staying in the campground.
 This launch is sufficient for the launching of small motorboats, rowboats, kayaks, and canoes.
 Surrounded by mature forests, time spent on the lake is sure to be relaxing, and the lake is large enough for you to find your own peaceful slice of heaven to listen to the surrounding nature while you paddle.
 There are also some boats and canoes available for rent nearby, so nobody will have to miss out on all of the fun.

 Great Camp Sagamore

-Guests to Golden Beach Campground with an interest in history and/or local culture will want to make sure they leave themselves time to explore Great Camp Sagamore.
-Built in 1897, this National Historic Landmark, was once home to the Vanderbilt family.
+Another great location to visit outside of the campground is the Great Camp Sagamore.
+The camp was built in 1897, and this National Historic Landmark was once home to the Vanderbilt family.
 Guests will find a variety of programs and events offered here.
-Many programs are related to the culture associated with music and arts of the Adirondack region.
+Many programs are related to the culture associated with music and the arts of the Adirondack region.
 Other programs provide educational opportunities related to local wildlife.
-Guests will find free Saturday guided nature hikes offered here in the summer months.

 Black Bear Mountain

-Those with an interest in fishing will want to cast a line in lovely Raquette Lake.
-If you're trying your hand at fishing here, don't be surprised to pull smelt, smallmouth bass, lake trout, brook trout, white fish, sunfish, yellow perch, brown bullhead, or sucker from the depths of the lake.
-Guests will need NY state fishing licenses to fish in the lake.
-These can be obtained on-line or via the phone prior to setting out for your adventure at Golden Beach Campground.
+Those with interest in fishing will be very happy to know that there are some excellent angling opportunities to be had in the lovely Raquette Lake.
+If you're trying your hand at fishing here, don't be surprised if you end up catching smelt, smallmouth bass, lake trout, brook trout, white fish, sunfish, yellow perch, brown bullhead, or sucker from the depths of the lake.
+Guests will need New York state fishing licenses to fish in the lake, and we recommend that you bring your own fishing gear as there are no guarantees any will be available for rent or purchase.